Sony A7R III vs HX99

 Studio photographers will appreciate that the Sony A7R III (unlike the HX99) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the A7R III and the HX99 are recent models that are part of the current product line-up.
-The A7R III replaced the earlier Sony A7R II, while the HX99 does not have a direct predecessor.
+The HX99 is a recent model that features in the current product line-up of Sony.
+In contrast, the A7R III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So how do things add up?
 Which of the two cameras – the Sony A7R III or the Sony HX99 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.